 The rest of Parker’s possessions distribution can be found below in this chart.

 |P&R Ball Handler||46.4%||0.85||46|

 Parker away from the ball: As mentioned above, the Spurs should get creative with Parker.
 He scored well in a limited sample size on hand offs, cuts and off screens.
 These sets wouldn’t result in 3-point attempts, though.
 The key to utilizing Parker away from the ball is to sever enough space from his defender, while not compensating some through sound floor spacing, and he will do the rest.
 It’s that simple.

 Mid-range: Parker took and made a higher percentages of his attempts from 10-23 feet, while being assisted on a smaller percentage of his shots.
 His mid-range game has developed to a point where defenders can’t always go under the screen with impunity.
 He still struggles in traditional spot up situations, however.

 Getting to the line: Increasing his free throw rate was a positive development for Parker’s season, as free throws are a viable solution for his extra workload.
 About two-thirds of his and-1 opportunities last season predicated from the pick-and-roll and transition.

-Topics: Tony Parker
+Tags: Tony Parker